Pascal1755/Equation-Symbol-Visualization/README.md

 ## Future Improvements
 Desired improvements would be as follows:
-* Support for functions inside equations, such as 'f' in z = x^2 + 6*f(x,y)
-* Visual representation for reflexive expressions used in coding statements, like x = x + 1
+* Special visual representation for reflexive expressions used in coding statements, like x = x + 1
-* More meaningful support for multiple assignments on the left hand side
+* More options for multiple assignments on the left hand side
 * Support for inequality statements, e.g. <=, >=
 * A user input to help identify unnecessary variables or unnecessary equations
 * Ambitiously, some form of support for LaTeX